barichd/brailleorch/borframework.md

 Context menu items:
 Undo/Redo
 Common undo/redo function.
+Show/Hide
+Whether to show or hide certain part(s).
 Combine these staves
 Piano/harp/organ parts in some orchestral scores are not grouped correctly.
 Use this item to make selected staves into group.
 Treat as piano